Land recycling: Social and economic revitalization

-Land recycling helps clean up and revitalize inner cities by returning abandoned, idle, or underused sites to productive use, bolstering community spirit, creating jobs and boosting local tax-revenues.
+Land recycling helps clean up and revitalize inner cities by returning abandoned, idle, or underused sites to productive use, bolstering community spirit, creating jobs and boosting local tax revenues.

-The re-use of land revitalizes communities and renews economic activity, particularly in under-served urban areas.
+The re-use of land revitalizes communities and renews economic activity, particularly in underserved urban areas.
 Abandoned, idled, and vacant properties often lie in former industrial and commercial areas, typically in urban and historically disadvantaged areas.
 These sites can be community eyesores, negatively impacting social and economic development, and often human and environmental health.
 The failure to redevelop brownfields in particular translates into potentially more exposure to toxins and the loss of economic and housing benefits that can come from appropriate redevelopment.

-By putting these properties to new and productive use, land recycling encourages growth of businesses and services in such areas, helping to break up concentrations of poverty, creating jobs, and stimulating additional private investment and local tax-revenue.
+By putting these properties to new and productive use, land recycling encourages growth of businesses and services in such areas, helping to break up concentrations of poverty, creating jobs, and stimulating additional private investment and local tax revenue.
 An abandoned, well-situated, factory site can be cleaned up and redeveloped into a much-needed mixed-use development with a grocery store, senior housing, and access to public transportation.
 The addition of neighborhood-serving retail, affordable housing, or a clean public park in a disadvantaged community can boost local spirit and improve overall quality of life.

 Alternative to sprawl

-Land recycling increases density in urban areas, by reducing urban sprawl and unplanned, low-density, automobile-dependent developments.
+Land recycling increases density in urban areas by reducing urban sprawl and unplanned, low-density, automobile-dependent developments.

 Sprawl development scatters housing, public transit, jobs and other amenities farther apart, demanding more frequent use of cars for travel.
 The increase in miles travelled by vehicles causes a range of health and environmental problems, including air pollution, increased greenhouse gas emissions, a larger occurrence of traffic jams, and asthma.
 This results in a lower quality of life for residents, ever-increasing commute times, and the health implications of smog.

 By moving new jobs, economic opportunities and community amenities farther from established populations, sprawl development can cripple once-thriving cities.
 This trend takes a toll on the socio-economic health of urban communities as growth retreats from the urban center.

 Rather than take advantage of existing infrastructure such as roads, public transit, and public works, building sprawl projects abandons these resources and demands further consumption of land and resources.

-Land recycling offers an alternative to sprawl development.
-It reuses vital infrastructure and public resources and creates compact, full-service neighborhoods that reduce vehicle use and carbon dependence.
-Rebuilding in urban neighborhoods generates reinvestment in vibrant economic and cultural centers, rather than drawing away much-needed resources.
+Land recycling provides a theoretically viable solution to urban sprawl by focusing on reusing essential infrastructure and public resources.
+This approach leads to the development of compact, full-service neighborhoods that could minimize the need for vehicle use and decrease reliance on carbon-based energy.
+Rebuilding in urban neighborhoods can, in theory generate reinvestment in vibrant economic and cultural centers, rather than drawing away much-needed resources.
 As daily commute times decrease due to proximity to urban centres, quality of life can also be increased.